netdata/netdata/docs/contributing/style-guide.md

 - [Capitalize words](#capitalization) at the beginning of sentences, for proper nouns, and at the beginning of document titles and section headers.
 - Use [second person](#second-person)—"you" rather than "we"—when giving instructions.
-- Use [active voice](#active-voice) to make clear who or what is performing an aciton.
+- Use [active voice](#active-voice) to make clear who or what is performing an action.
 - Always employ an [Oxford comma](#oxford-comma) on lists.

 **[Markdown syntax](#markdown-syntax)**: